Elvina Kalieva

 Elvina Kalieva (born July 27, 2003) is an American tennis player.

-Kalieva has a career-high singles ranking by the WTA of No. 168, achieved on 26 June 2023.
-She also has a career-high WTA doubles ranking of No. 194, reached on 6 February 2023.
+Kalieva has a career-high singles ranking by the WTA of No. 120, achieved on August 10, 2026.
+She also has a career-high WTA doubles ranking of No. 194, reached in February 2023.

 Personal life

 She is the younger sister of Ottawa Senators forward Arthur Kaliyev.

-Career
+Career highlights

+2015: Juniors

+Kalieva earned her first USTA Gold Ball at the Girls 12s National Clay Court Championships in 2015.

+2017–2021: Pro beginnings

 Kalieva made her Grand Slam tournament main draw debut at the 2021 US Open, after receiving a wildcard for the mixed doubles event with Bruno Kuzuhara.